 The term ‘app’ is used to describe a mobile application and refers to an additional piece of software that you can download onto your smart phone or tablet.
 Learn more about apps and how to use them here.

-The 8 apps you need right now
+The 8 apps for seniors you need right now

 There are millions of different apps on the market, so how can you possibly know which are helpful and worthwhile and which are best left alone?